 Wednesdays: 8:00-1:20 p.m.

-The ITeam is a multi-disciplinary team consisting of the counselor, reading specialist, speech pathologist, special education teacher, ELL teacher, two classroom teachers and the principal.
+The ITeam is a multi-disciplinary team consisting of the counselor, speech pathologist, special education teacher, ELL teacher, classroom teachers and the principal.
 The goal of this team is to care for and about student success in our school.
-The team meets every other week to discuss students who are experiencing academic, attendance, social, or behavioral difficulties.
+The teams meet every week to discuss students who are experiencing academic, attendance, social, or behavioral difficulties.
 After interventions have been tried, and if challenges still exist, the team and the parent will discuss the possibility for further evaluation of the student.